401-advanced-javascript-bmj/lab-12-auth-server/REPORT.md

 #### Documentation

-The documention is well written.
+The documention is well written and contains examples.
 Links on the side bar could be better grouped for the User section.
+API documentation is not interactive (like Swagger).

 #### Systems Requirements